Python-based-evaluation-toolset/hieplnc_dateval/README.md

-# Data Parser
+# hieplnc_txt2csv (Data Parser)

-A python framework to convert raw txt file to structured file based on map-reduce framework.
+A python framework to convert raw log file to csv file based on map-reduce framework.